Greatkai/CleaningDataCourseProject/README.md

 ## Dataset

-The first dataset is  "tidyActivityData.txt".
-It meets the requirement 1~4.

-The second dataset is "processedTidyData.txt".
-It meets the requirement 5.
+​	The dataset is "processedTidyData.txt".
+It takes measurements of mean value and standard deviation.
+The data also include measurements of mean frequent value.

 ## run_analysis.R